jsummers/imageworsener/readme.txt

    The default strategy is "s" (for "standard").
 Instead of inventing samples that are beyond the edge of the source image, give extra weight to the smaller-than-usual number of samples that are available.
-If no samples are available, the pixel will be colored black.
+If no samples are available, the pixel will be colored black or be transparent.
 This can happen if you use -translate or -offset.

  -intclamp
    IW always resizes the image first vertically, then horizontally, then